On This Page

 Special consideration is not automatically guaranteed and may not result in a mark adjustment.

-If you have missed the whole of a centrally-conducted exam due to illness or misadventure, you may apply for a special exam.
+If you have missed the whole of a centrally-conducted exam due to illness or misadventure, you may apply for an alternative exam.

-You may not apply for a special exam if you have:
+You may not apply for an alternative exam if you have:

 - attempted any part of a centrally-conducted exam.
 If you have attempted part of an exam, you may apply for special consideration.